Threshold for the expected measure of random polytopes: Introduction

 Combining these two results we see that, provided that $\beta(\mu_K)$ is small compared to a fixed $\delta\in (0,1)$, we have a threshold of the order

 The above discussion leaves open a third basic question: to estimate

 We illustrate the method that we develop in this work with a number of examples.
 We consider first the standard examples of the uniform measure on the unit cube and the Gaussian measure.
 As a direct consequence of our results, in both cases we obtain a bound $\varrho (\mu,\delta)\ls c(\delta)/\sqrt{n}$ for the threshold, where $c(\delta)>0$ is a constant depending on $\delta $.
-Finally, we examine the case of the uniform measure on the Euclidean ball $D_n$ of volume $1$ in ${\mathbb R}^n$.
-Here, we exploit the general fact that, for any centered convex body $K$ of volume $1$ in ${\mathbb R}^n$, if we consider the function $\omega_{\mu_K}(x)=\ln (1/\varphi_{\mu_K}(x))$ and the parameter
+Finally, we examine the case of the uniform measure on the Euclidean ball $D_n$ of volume $1$ in ${\mathbb R}^n$ and obtain the following sharp threshold.